 - Feelings of worthlessness

 Anyone who expresses suicidal thoughts or tendencies should be taken very, very seriously.
 Do not hesitate to get help or call a suicide helpline (such as 1-800-SUICIDE) immediately.
-Symptoms that someone is contemplating suicide include:
+This is an emergency situation.

 - A sudden switch from being very sad to being very calm or appearing to be happy

 - Having a 'death wish' - tempting fate by taking risks that could lead to death, like driving through red lights

 - Saying things like, "it would be better if I wasn't here" or "I want out"

 - Talking about suicide

 Your friend calls you crying hysterically because her boyfriend just broke up with her.
 You know it was her first serious relationship and they did everything together.
 She keeps saying, "you just don't understand, you don't understand.
 I don't want to live without him."
 Clearly she is distraught.
 What do you do?